betagouv/django-magicauth/README.md

  - An email is sent to the user with a link that contains a one-time token.
  - Once they click on this link, they are logged in to the service.

-For a detailed step-by-step with screenshots of the default templates, see #Step-by-step-in-pictures.
+For a detailed step-by-step with screenshots of the default templates, see [Step-by-step in pictures](#step-by-step-in-pictures).

 ## Fonctionnement (FR)